the-vampiire/gis-devops/docs/_sources/walkthroughs/jenkins/index.rst.txt

 .. note::

   Normally you would not install jenkins on your dev machine.
-You would isntall it on a server that would be continsouly running so that it could react to a commit at anytime.
+You would install it on a server that would be continsouly running so that it could react to a commit at anytime.

 Configure Jenkins